cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - The controller chain must store the account address of any owned interchain accounts registered on host chains.
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).
 This should be achieved with a blacklist mechanisms.
 - An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
 A hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
-- The controller chain must be able to set up multiple interchain account(s) on the host chain in a single transaction.
 - Many controller accounts on the same controller chain should be able to send messages to many host accounts on the same host chain through the same channel.

 ### General design